Phillip Island Wildlife - Close Encounters With Cuddly Creatures

 I have even seen one crossing the bridge to Churchill Island!

-Unless feeding on ants, they move deceptively fast so if you want a photo you may need to be quick!
+Unless feeding on ants, they move deceptively quickly, so if you want a photo you may need to be fast!

 Short beaked echidna on Phillip Island